PatSoto-BioPhys/PatSoto-BioPhys/README.md

 - 👋 Hi, I’m Patricia Soto @PatSoto-BioPhys
 - 👀 I’m interested in modeling how amyloid fibrils induce toxicity.
 Our primary interest is the prion protein.
-On my other research, I am interested in developing pedagogical strategies to scaffold the development of scientific computing skills of undergraduates.
-- 🌱 I’m currently learning different coarse graining approaches of proteins, lipids, and water molecules.
+- 🌱 My research group includes undergraduates and high school students.
-- 💞️ I’m looking to collaborate on meshing wet lab biophysical data with our simulations.
+- 💞️ I’m looking for collaborations.
+Just email me.
 - 📫 How to reach me: patriciasoto@creighton.edu

 <!---